-In January 2019, the Corporation was authorized by its Board of Directors to issue up to \$9,000,000 in tax-exempt industrial revenue bonds.
+In the prior year, the Corporation was authorized by its Board of Directors to issue up to \$9,000,000 in tax-exempt industrial revenue bonds.
 These bonds were subsequently issued on February 28, 2019.
 The interest rates for outstanding debt range from fixed rates of 4.31% to 6.25%, as well as floating rates set as a percentage of the prime interest rate.
 The maturity date for the bond is February 28, 2039.
+No such bonds were issued during the current year.